emildrw/QuickTransfer/README.md

         2. Client also closes the connection and exits.

 ### Important notes
+- Server runs until it is manually turned off.
 - **If a file to be downloaded/uploaded already exists, it'll be overwritten.**
 - If QuickTransfer doesn't have rights to modify/write a file, then an error occurs:
     - It that was the server: it sends a "DOWNLOAD_FAIL" to the client